tegorman13/Representation_Study/docs/manuscript/output/manuscript_gfm.md

 # Planning to Save Energy: How Information Format Affects Accuracy
 Thomas E. Gorman, Torsten Reimer, Juan Pablo Loaiza Ramirez, Hayden Barber
-2025-01-09
+2025-01-12

 # Introduction

 ### Literature Review

-Energy costs often impose a significant burden on low-income households, leading to “energy insecurity,” where basic energy needs cannot be met (Bednar & Reames, 2020).
-This burden can be disproportionately high for vulnerable families, necessitating difficult tradeoffs with essentials such as food or medicine (Bednar & Reames, 2020; Memmott et al., 2021).
-Energy insecurity has been linked to health risks and unsafe coping strategies, disproportionately impacting racial and ethnic minorities through higher rates of disconnection (Memmott et al., 2021).
-While the broader context of climate change, partly driven by residential consumption (Farghali et al., 2023), underscores the need for sustainable solutions, the financial strain on vulnerable households remains a pressing concern.
+Energy insecurity has emerged as a critical public health concern, especially among low-income households, who frequently face difficult choices between paying energy bills and meeting other essential needs (Bednar & Reames, 2020; Memmott et al., 2021).
+Such households often experience unsafe coping strategies (e.g., foregoing heating during winter months), which disproportionately affect racial and ethnic minorities and heighten risks of utility disconnection (Memmott et al., 2021).
+Moreover, residential energy use contributes to climate change, intensifying the urgency for sustainable solutions (Farghali et al., 2023).
 Promoting behavior change to reduce energy consumption is crucial.
 However, the success of such interventions may hinge on how effectively energy information is communicated, with format and presentation context significantly influencing understanding and action (Canfield et al., 2017; Fischer, 2008).
+Consequently, a pressing challenge lies in designing communication strategies that effectively convey energy data and motivate practical conservation decisions

 The way numerical information is presented can significantly affect how individuals process and use that information.
 Of particular relevance